dopsi/embcheat/src/hw/lessons.rst

 Power domains
 -------------

-Put individual peripherals on separate LDOs if possible.
+* Put individual peripherals on separate LDOs if possible.
 This allows individual shutdown.
+* Allow for individual measurement of current per sensor.